Important Dates to Remember:

 - Parking permits -- Public Safety – 319-273-2712

 - Thesis formatting questions – Janet Witt – 319-273-2748

 - Graduation requirements met – Pam MacKay – 319-273-2255

 - Online course listing at http://www.uni.edu/commstudies/graduate-courses Also listed in UNI catalog

 - Studies in “_____” COMMGRAD 6286(48C/P/E:286), Readings in “______” COMMGRAD 6285 (48C/E/P:285) and Research COMMGRAD 6299 (48C/P/E:299) – to add these courses, complete an add/drop slip and the form for Independent study or studies in “____”.
 Obtain appropriate signatures and give to Office Coordinator in the Comm.
 Studies Main Office.
 She will complete the “pink slip” for Schedule Change to add the section in the registrar’s office.

 - Log-on for computers: email user name with initial password as noted below.
 You will be prompted immediately to change your password (remember it).
-ITS has created student accounts for all students enrolled for fall 2008 in the AD-ITS domain.
-These accounts share your email login name, but have a separate password.
+ITS has created student accounts for all students enrolled in the AD-ITS domain.
+These accounts share your email login name and password.
 Students will need to login to the AD-ITS domain with a default password and then choose a new password of at least eight characters in length.